-The goal of this work is to analyze the Router agent of this system, and particularly to describe both its mechanism of query understand and its strategy to identify domains able to give answer to the same ones.
+The goal of this work is to analyze the Router Agent of this system, and particularly to describe both its mechanism of query understand and its strategy to identify domains able to give an answer.

-THE ROUTER AGENT STRUCTURE
+3. THE ROUTER AGENT STRUCTURE

-As we have shown above, the router agent has two well defined main functions:
+As we have shown above, the Router Agent has two well defined main functions:

-- a) To act as an agents-server, - b) To manage the knowledge about the information type handled by each domain composing the GDSS.
+a) To act as an agents-server,

+b) To manage the knowledge about the information handled by each domain composing the GDSS.